Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Lots of Elemis products to choose from in the bathroom

-We settled into our cabin and then spent the rest of the afternoon exploring the ship before having our first of many delightful dinners in the main dining room.
-The next day was a relaxing day at sea spent mostly by the pool as we cruised our way toward our first stop in Vietnam.
+We settle into our cabin and then spend the rest of the afternoon exploring the ship.
+Later, we enjoy our first of many delightful dinners in the main dining room.
+The next day is a relaxing day at sea spent mostly by the pool as we cruise our way toward our first stop in Vietnam.

 First Port-of-Call: Halong Bay, Vietnam